TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/CreateModuleWithExtbase.rst

    :ref:`without Extbase. <backend-modules-template-without-extbase>`

-Modern backend modules can be written using the Extbase/Fluid combination.
+Backend modules can be written using the Extbase/Fluid combination.

 The factory :php:`TYPO3\CMS\Backend\Template\ModuleTemplateFactory` can be used to retrieve the :php:`\TYPO3\CMS\Backend\Template\ModuleTemplate`